Call us now:

 Why is a family visa for Thailand essential for families?

-The family visa in Thailand allows the spouse and children of the main LTR visa holder to live legally in Thailand for the entire duration of the visa, i.e. ten years.
-It is not a stand-alone visa but a derivative visa, conditional on the prior obtaining of the main visa.
-This means that without the validation of the principal holder’s status, no family member can obtain a family visa in Thailand.
+The family visa in Thailand lets the spouse and children of the main LTR visa holder live legally in Thailand for ten years.
+It is a derivative visa, dependent on the main visa.
+Without the principal holder’s visa, no family member can obtain the family visa.

 What is the LTR visa and who is eligible for it?

-To obtain a family visa in Thailand under this scheme, one member of the family must first hold an LTR visa.
-Without this direct link, the application has no legal basis.
+To obtain a family visa in Thailand, one family member must first hold an LTR visa.
+Without this direct link, the application lacks a legal basis.

 Who is eligible for a family visa in Thailand under the LTR?

-The family visa in Thailand is only available to the legally married spouse (wife) of the LTR holder, as well as biological or adopted children, provided they are under the age of 20 at the time of application.
-This age requirement is mandatory and cannot be circumvented by deferred procedures.
+The family visa in Thailand is available to the legally married spouse (wife) of the LTR holder and their biological or adopted children under 20.
+This age requirement is strict and cannot be bypassed.

-The Thai authorities limit the number of people who can obtain a family visa in Thailand per principal holder to a maximum of four.
-This means that an LTR holder can sponsor a spouse and up to three children.
-Each person must be the subject of a separate application, with their own supporting documents.
+Thai authorities limit family visas to four per LTR holder.
+An LTR holder can sponsor a spouse and up to three children.
+Each person must submit a separate application with their own supporting documents.

 How can family ties be proven when applying for a family visa in Thailand?

 The Thai administration requires complete and legally authenticated documentation.
-For spouses, the marriage certificate must be translated into English or Thai, legalised by the Ministry of Foreign Affairs of the country of origin and, if necessary, by the Thai embassy.
+For spouses, the marriage certificate must be translated into English or Thai and legalized by the Ministry of Foreign Affairs in the country of origin and, if needed, by the Thai embassy.

-For children, birth certificates, adoption court decisions or notarised documents must also be provided.
-All documents must be recent (less than six months old) and comply with Thai legalisation standards.
+For children, birth certificates, adoption court decisions, or notarized documents must be provided.
+All documents must be recent (less than six months old) and meet Thai legalization standards.

 Is the family visa application procedure in Thailand separate from that of the main visa holder?

-No, the procedures are carried out in parallel.
-A family visa for Thailand can only be applied for after the main applicant’s application has been approved.
-In practice, visa applications for family members are submitted to the Thai Board of Investment (BOI) via the LTR VISA APPLICATION online system.
-Once the main applicant’s application has been approved, family members can submit their applications.
+No, the procedures run in parallel.
+A family visa for Thailand can only be applied for after the main applicant’s application is approved.
+Family members submit their applications to the Thai Board of Investment (BOI) via the LTR VISA APPLICATION online system once the main applicant is approved.

-The processing time for a family visa in Thailand varies depending on the country of origin and the completeness of the application.
-On average, it takes 6 to 8 weeks between submitting the application and obtaining the visa.
+The processing time for a family visa depends on the country of origin and application completeness.
+On average, it takes 6 to 8 weeks from submission to receiving the visa.

 Get expert legal guidance.